temuller/personal_website/content/publication/short_2020/index.md

 authors = [" Short, P.", "Nicholl, M.", "Lawrence, A.", "...
 Müller Bravo T. E. ..."]

-publication = "Monthly Notices of the Royal Astronomical Society" publication_short = "MNRAS"
+publication = "Monthly Notices of the Royal Astronomical Society, Volume 498, Issue 3, pp.4119-4133"

 # Does the content use Latex?
 math = true